winterNebs/servicenow-cicd-azure-extension/README.md

 File [extension.vsixmanifest](src/extension/extension.vsixmanifest) contains the info about Extension, it's publisher, version, name and description.
 If you start a **fork** - make sure you have changed this to corresponding publisher and dropped the version to 1.0.0 here and in every `task.json` file.

 ## Integration
+### Prerequisite
+2 separate TEST instances.
+Do not do in production.
+Create a test user with admin role and provide credentials in env variables

 This project contains [azure-pipeline.yml](azure-pipelines.yml) file - when this repository added into ADO as a pipeline source, it will automatically create a pipeline, triggered by changes in `master` branch.
 It will install dependencies, run the Unit and Integration test and on success it will build and publish the artifact mentioned in [Build](#build) section.